- Home

 How Pennsauken Workers’ Comp Cases Typically Conclude

 Not every resolution works the same way.
-Some outcomes preserve future rights, while others may close the case for good.
-That is one reason it is important to understand exactly what is being offered before signing anything.
+Some outcomes may preserve future medical rights, while others can close the case permanently.
+Before agreeing to any resolution, it is important to understand what is being offered, what rights may remain open, and what rights may be waived.

 Meet the Lawyer Handling Workers’ Compensation Claims